 You definitely do not want to bloat a tune with too many triplets as it may break the pulse and the whole feel of the tune instead of enhancing it.
 Repetition is already the foundation of Irish traditional music, and what many players commonly do is playing a triplet every second time in the same part of a tune.
 That way, triplets are used in favor of variations, and that’s something we would recommend as well.

 Practicing triplets on a tin whistle

-As always, a metronome really helps with triplets exercise too.
-And I would suggest starting with a faster tempo.
-Then play two-note jumps a couple of times and follow the beat until you get in the rhythm.
+As always, a metronome really helps with exercising triplets too.
+And we would suggest starting with a faster tempo.
+Then play two-note jumps a couple of times and follow the pulse until you get in the rhythm.
 Start with D-F# jumps and then try to put an E between, alternately.
 You can then move to other combinations, such as E-G, F#-A, and so on.
-Then change direction and play backward jumps, like F#-D, G-E, A-F#…
+Then change direction and play descending jumps, like F#-D, G-E, A-F#…

-Triplets especially sound good in fast tempo, in such a case the middle note sounds more like a grace note and that’s what we want to hear.
-So once you get used to the ornament itself, try increasing the tempo to get the best feel of using it.
+Triplets especially sound good in fast tempos, in such a case the middle note sounds more like a grace note and that’s what we want to hear.
+So, once you get used to the ornament itself, try increasing the tempo to get the best feel of using it.

 A good example of tin whistle triplets

 Listen carefully to Mary Bergin‘s playing below.
 There are quite a few triplets right from the beginning, and they sound just lovely!